pubkey/rxdb/docs-src/rx-storage-opfs.md

 ## How the OPFS API works

 The OPFS API is pretty straightforward to use.
 First you get the root filesystem.
 Then you can create files and directory on that.
-Notice that whenever you writ to, or read from a file, an `ArrayBuffer` must be used that contains the data.
+Notice that whenever you write to, or read from a file, an `ArrayBuffer` must be used that contains the data.
 It is not possible to write plain strings or objects into the file.
 Therefore the `TextEncoder` and `TextDecoder` API must be used.

 Also notice that the methods of `FileSystemSyncAccessHandle` have been asynchronous in the past, but are synchronous since Chromium 108.
 To make it less confusing, we just use `await` in front of them, so it will work in both cases.